Alex Tagliani: NASCAR Pinty's Series

 In 2007, Tagliani debuted in the NASCAR Canadian Tire Series, entering two rounds with Dave Jacombs.
 In 2008, he raced in 9 out of 13 races with that team, scoring a win at Edmonton Airport.

 Tagliani competed at two NASCAR Canada Series races in 2009, two in 2013 and one in 2013.
 He scored four pole positions, but his best finishes were fifth.

 The driver returned as a full-time driver in 2014 with his own team.
 Again, his best results were fifth, and ended ninth in the overall standings.
 In 2015, he joined Colin Livingston's team, where he claimed his second win at Sunset and two third-place finishes.
 In 2016, he scored three wins at Sunset, Toronto and Edmonton International Raceway, and finished third in points.

 Tagliani joined Scott Steckly's 22 Racing team in 2017.
 In 2018, he finished second in the standings behind Louis-Philippe Dumoulin.
 During the 2019 season, he scored a win at Toronto and was running in points until myocarditis forced him out of competing in the Autodrome St. Eustache round, effectively ending his championship hopes.

 Sports cars

 Tagliani has competed in sports cars since the mid-2000s.
 He finished 59th in GRAND-AM Rolex Sports Car Series GT class points in 2007, with a best finish of 13th at Autodromo Hermanos Rodriguez in Mexico City.
 In 2013, he drove driving a Ferrari GRAND-AM GT in the Rolex Sports Car Series.
 Later, Rocketsports Racing announced that it had signed Tagliani for the full 2014 United SportsCar Championship season to drive an Oreca FLM09.

 Personal life

 Tagliani has severe food allergies and suffered several episodes of anaphylaxis.
 He has promoted public awareness through the Food Allergy Canada and personal sponsor Pfizer.

+He is also an advocate for young Go-Karting talent and the Go-Karting hobby across the world, from Briggs to Shifters to KZ.
+This is seen in some of his businesses and initiatives, such as "Tag E-Karting and Amusement" located in Sainte-Thérèse, Quebec.

+In 2023, he talked in depth regarding his NASCAR Pinty's Career, and some great lifetime memories of his in downtown Saskatoon, and area, over the years.
+He won in Saskatoon for the first time in 2022, and at the Honda Indy Toronto, at the World-Famous Toronto Exhibition Grounds, as recently as 2023.
+He is one of the greatest assets to Canadian Motorsports and its rich history.